ericmj/workshop/lab2/README.md

 ### Lab purpose

+In the previous lab we learned the basics about running scripts and tests, pattern matching, and recursion.

+Pattern matching and recursion are powerful tools and Elixir developers often use these tools.
+For more common tasks the standard library provides you with higher-level building blocks.

-This lab will introduce new data structures and using higher order functions with the `Enum` module.
+In this we lab will introduce new data types and new forms of pattern matching with binaries.
+We are also going to use using higher order functions with the `Enum` module to do transformation on lists and build composed transformation with pipes.

 ### Lab instructions